NCB in the Community

 National Capital Bank of Washington Foundation

 The National Capital Bank Foundation is a donor-advised fund that supports three main areas of interest – youth, education and social services.
-Since its inception the fund has made over 500 donations totaling $1.7 million supporting organizations such as Phoenix House (Arlington, VA); APAH - Arlington Partnership for Affordable Housing; Arlington Historical Society; Capitol Hill Group Ministry; Capitol Hill Village; SOME (So Others Might Eat); Ready, Willing and Working; Barracks Row Main Street; The Hill Center; Girls on the Run and the Capitol Hill Classic, a fundraiser for the local cluster school - just to name a few.
+Since its inception the fund has made over 500 donations totaling $2.0 million supporting organizations such as Chance for Life; Phoenix House (Arlington, VA); APAH - Arlington Partnership for Affordable Housing; Arlington Historical Society; Everyone Home DC; Capitol Hill Village; SOME (So Others Might Eat); Ready, Willing and Working; Barracks Row Main Street; The Hill Center; Girls on the Run and the Capitol Hill Classic, a fundraiser for the local cluster school - just to name a few.

 NCB Employees in the Community